danielmarek22/SensorEffectAugmentation/README.md

 	```
 * ```main_aug.py```

 	This is a master function that handles input flags and initializing the augmentation.
-It is called by ```run_main_aug.sh```.

 * ```model_aug.py```

-	This is a python module that defines the image augmentation class and builds the tensorflow graph.
+	This is a python module that defines the image augmentation class.
 It is called by ```main_aug.py```.
 To alter the sensor effect parameter ranges, you will need to change the values in the ```generate_augmentation``` function, lines 123-200 in this file.

 * ```augmentationfunctions_tf.py```